 Fundamental principles of conduction, convection, radiation heat transfer.
 Numerical methods for heat transfer problems.
 Design and applications of heat transfer equipment such as fins and heat exchangers.
 Prereq: ME 330, MA 214, and engineering standing.

 Introduction to the physical properties of fluids, fluid statics.
 Equations of conservation of mass, momentum and energy for systems and control volumes.
 Dimensional analysis and similarity.
 Principles of inviscid and real fluid flows; flow through pipes and around bodies.
 Application and design of fluid handling systems.
 Prereq: Engineering standing, ME 220, and MA 214.

 Modeling of mechanical, thermal, hydraulic and electrical systems, and other phenomena from a systems viewpoint.
 Analysis of continuous-time models for free and forced response.
 Laplace transforms and transfer functions.
 Introduction to numerical simulation.
 Analysis of higher-order systems.
-Prereq: EM 313 and engineering standing.
+Prereq: MA 214 and engineering standing.
+Co-req: EM 313.

 Fundamentals of design with methods of approximation.
 Introduction to optimum design considerations.
 Synthesis and problems on the design of various mechanical elements.
 Prereq: ME 151, EM 302, engineering standing; concur: EM 313.

 Formulation of economic relationships.
 Familiarization with alternate mechanical systems and application of economic principles of selection of alternates.
 Prereq: ME 321, engineering standing or consent of instructor.

 A lecture-recitation course on a topic of current interest.
 Modern developments in mechanical engineering will be stressed.
 Offered as a technical elective in mechanical engineering.
 May be repeated to a maximum of nine credits.
 Prereq: Variable, given when topic identified and engineering standing.